awslabs/aiops-modules/modules/eks/ray-orchestrator/README.md

 #### Optional

-- `step_function_timeout` - Step function timeout in minutes
+- `step_function_timeout` - Step function timeout in minutes.
+Defaults to `360`
 - `data_bucket_name` - Name of the bucket to grant service account permissions to
-- `tags` - List of additional tags to apply to all resources
+- `tags` - A dictionary of additional tags to apply to all resources.
+Defaults to None

 ## User Guide